Sambi85/spark-advisors-code-challenge-2025/COMMENTS.md

 - ./spark-advisors-code-challenge-2025/logs/log.txt
 - Please note log.txt is setup to be overwritten on each run by default

+# Running the Test Suite
+- Navigate to the root directory of the project
+- In terminal: For helpers.py
+  python3 -m unittest test_helpers.py

+- Please note, it's expected to raise logging in terminal when running the test suite

 # Notes on my Approach:
 - Determine the 2nd lowest cost (silver plan) for a group of zipcodes

+Provided Files:
+`slcsp.csv` — Update this file, second column with the rate (see below) of the corresponding SLCSP `plans.csv` — all the health plans in the U.S. on the marketplace `zips.csv` — a mapping of ZIP code to county/counties & rate area(s) `README.md` — outlines the challenge

 Input:
 - CSV file => slcsp.csv, update this